bashyauri/law-firm-x/README.md

 ## Setting email to work with queue

-1. Run `php artisan queue:work` before sending emails.
+1. Run `php artisan queue:work`on your terminal before sending emails.

 ## Start the development server: